 Limitation periods and statutory deadlines

 The Province of British Columbia has enacted a provision under the COVID-19 Related Measures Act which says that statutory decision makers, like the CRT, may waive, suspend or extend mandatory time periods.

-This provision is expected to be in effect until 90 days after June 30, 2021, which is the date of the end of the state of emergency declared on March 18, 2020 ends, but the Province may shorten or extend the 90-day timeline at any time.
+This provision is in effect until 90 days after June 30, 2021, which is the date of the end of the state of emergency declared on March 18, 2020.